Probate Q&A Series

 Step 3: Observe the Surviving Spouse’s Priority Period

-The surviving spouse has an exclusive 30-day window following death to file for Letters of Administration.
-During this period, no one else may qualify.
-After 30 days, other qualified heirs or creditors can petition.
+The surviving spouse has an exclusive 30-day window following death to apply for Letters of Administration.
+During this period, no one else may qualify, except the clerk may appoint a collector.
+After 30 days, other qualified persons may apply.
 See N.C.
-Gen. Stat. § 28A-11-3.
+Gen. Stat. § 28A-4-1.

 Step 4: File the Petition for Letters of Administration

-Prepare and file a Petition for Letters of Administration with the Clerk of Superior Court in the county where the decedent lived.
-The petition must include:
+Prepare and file an Application for Letters of Administration with the Clerk of Superior Court in the county where the decedent was domiciled.
+The application must include:

 • The decedent’s name, date of death and last residence